wkumari/draft-wkumari-dnsop-multiple-responses/README.md

    To allow the authoritative nameserver operator to configure what additional records to serve when it receives a query to a label, we introduce the Additional pseudo Resource Record (RR).
-This is a pseudo-record as it provides instruction to the authoritative
+This is a

-Kumari, et al.            Expires July 15, 2015                 [Page 4]
+Kumari, et al.          Expires December 27, 2015               [Page 4]

-Internet-Draft            DNS Multiple Answers              January 2015
+Internet-Draft            DNS Multiple Answers                 June 2015

-   nameserver, and does not appear on the wire.
+   pseudo-record as it provides instruction to the authoritative nameserver, and does not appear on the wire.
 [Ed note: I had originally considered a comment, or some sort of format where we listed additional records under the primary one, but we a: wanted it